lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

     print("Prediction = {}".format(results))
 ```

 Only two out of 5 images obtained a correct prediction for an accuracy of `0.40` meaning that the network still does not know how to completely handle the differences between these images and the ones it was trained with.
-From sight for images 1 and 5 it can be seen that the network relies on the image to not be rotated and image number 3 differs from the images from the dataset in not having the black shape of the traffic light which might explain it's failure in prediction.
+From sight for images 1 and 5 it can be seen that the network relies on the image to not to be rotated and image number 3 differs from the images from the dataset in not having the black shape of the traffic light which might explain it's failure in prediction.

 #### Top 5 predictions